-The advantage of using Langley Extrapolation is the methodology is simple, and it does not require additional instruments for further calibration, however, the disadvantage is the accuracy of the data is depending on the aerosols distribution in the troposphere, and the method assumes that it performs measurement in stable atmospheric conditions[15] [17].
+The advantage of using Langley Extrapolation is the methodology is simple, and it does not require additional instruments for further calibration.
+However, the disadvantage is the accuracy of the data is depending on the aerosols distribution in the troposphere, and the method assumes that it performs measurement in stable atmospheric conditions[19] [23].

 3.6.
 Perez-Dumortier Model

-Perez-Dumortier Model is a data calibration method from Langley extrapolation, where it has a statistical filter and data modelling.[17]
+Perez-Dumortier Model is a data calibration method from Langley extrapolation, where it has a statistical filter and data modelling technique.[23]
 This method can be used in near sea-level location because it filters out any unstable atmospheric conditions by setting clearness sky indexes.
-The objectives of using this model are to determine the clearness of the sky and the effects of aerosols to air pollution.
+The objectives of using this model are 1: to determine the clearness of the sky and 2: the effects of aerosols to air pollution.
 The advantage of using Perez-Dumortier model is it can calibrate data in near sea-level locations, which means it can filter out excessive data.
-However, this requires monthly analysis to find out the best calibrated data.
+However, this will require monthly analysis to find out the best-calibrated data.

-The Perez Model uses solar irradiance data and solar zenith angle θ in radians to classify the clearness of the sky with the clearness index [17][18].
+The Perez Model uses solar irradiance data and solar zenith angle θ in radians to classify the clearness of the sky with the clearness index [23][24].
 The solar irradiance data includes global horizontal irradiance Ieg, direct normal irradiance Idirand diffuse horizontal irradiance Ied.
-The clearness index is defined as in Equation 11.
+The clearness index is defined as in Equation 8.